pbrisbin/bugsnag-haskell/DESIGN.md

 bugsnagReport
     -- An Event only requires exceptions
     [ bugsnagEvent
-        -- An Exception only requires errorClass and stacktrace [ bugsnagException
+        -- An Exception requires errorClass, message, and stacktrace [ bugsnagException
             "errorClass"
+            "message"
             -- A StackFrame only requires files, lineNumber, and method [ bugsnagStackFrame "src/Foo/Bar.hs" 10 "myFunction"
             ]